HaloZero/FEWD_Curriculum_33/Week_06_Intro_jQuery/12_jQuery/slides.md

 ##jQuery

-When you want to select an element with jQuery to manipulate it, you use the same conventions as you would for CSS.
+When you want to select an element with jQuery to manipulate it, you use the same *selector* as you would for CSS.

 ```
 $(".class").click();